JB395/Bits-to-Target-and-Difficulty/README.md

 ### submitblock "hexdata"  ( "dummy" )

 Attempts to submit new block to network.
 See https://en.bitcoin.it/wiki/BIP_0022 for full specification.
+Use `getblocktemplate` to construct a block and convert to hex using ?????

+XXXXX

 Arguments
 1. "hexdata"        (string, required) the hex-encoded block data to submit